 #2 Report the incident

-Now is the time to fill in an incident form and start the formal incident management process.
+Now it is time to fill in an incident form and start the formal incident management process.
 For this you need the right format.
-I cover this in a separate article that I hope you will find useful: Improving Employee Incident Reports for Better Data ↗️
+We cover this in a separate article that we hope you will find useful: Improving Employee Incident Reports for Better Data ↗️

 Going from reporting incidents to managing incidents

 Let’s assume you now have incident reporting in place.
-Then it’s time to do something with the reports and actually learn and change from them.
+Then it’s time to do something with the reports and actually learn and improve from them.
 This is the top of ‘incident management’.
-I have written this article as a high level intro to this topic Why Every Company Needs an Incident Management System ↗️
+We have written this article as a high level intro to the topic Why Every Company Needs an Incident Management System ↗️

 Conclusions